Courtesy of Morgan State's Athletic Department's Twitter

 “We are very proud of the partnership and all of our partnerships with our HBCU universities,” Thomas Bauman, the National Collegiate Athletic Association Marketing Manager at Adidas said.
 “We are happy the band is reacting well to this.”

 Within the last year, Adidas has partnered with several HBCU marching bands across the country including Grambling State University, Alabama State University and Prairie View A&M University to bring teams customized footwear.

 “We wanted to make this exclusive to the university and band at each one of these schools,” Bauman said.

-While the band receives their gear from other companies, including their traditional warm-up suit, the team was in need of an athletic sneaker, Morgan Band Director Melvin Miles said.
+While the band receives its gear from other companies, including the traditional warm-up suit, the team was in need of an athletic sneaker, Morgan Band Director Melvin Miles said.

 With the help of Hans Desir, Morgan’s director of equipment operations, the idea of the shoe came to life.